We earn commissions if you shop through the links below. Read more

 How to start a pharmacy

-Unsurprisingly, pharmacies and drug stores in the US continued to expand during the COVID-19 pandemic, growing a steady 3% annually since 2017.
-The industry is expected to grow further and surpass $350 billion in 2022 as the aging US population boosts demand for prescription drugs and other maintenance medications.
+Unsurprisingly, pharmacies and drug stores in the US continued to expand even after the COVID-19 pandemic.
+The aging US population boosts demand for prescription drugs and other maintenance medications.
 If you’re a licensed pharmacist, this could be your opportunity to set up your own business and start a pharmacy.

 It’s important to find a good location and reliable suppliers of medicines before you get started.
 It’s also a good idea to scope out the market and see what existing pharmacies are offering so you can devise ways to make your pharmacy stand out.
 Some pharmacies offer blood pressure tests, vaccinations, and delivery services.
 Most carry both branded and generic medicines, which are priced lower, is a wise choice.
 It’s important to keep these and other trends in mind when you create your marketing strategy.
 With a lot of hard work and a bit of creativity in promoting your business, your pharmacy will soon be up and running.